attack68/rateslib/docs/source/g_curves.rst

     c_curves.rst
     c_solver.rst

-The below provides a basic introduction, exemplifying how the above SOFR curve, which might otherwise be bootstrapped, can be constructed in ``rateslib`` using the generalised process of:
+The below provides a basic introduction, exemplifying how a SOFR curve, which might otherwise be bootstrapped, can be constructed in *rateslib* using the generalised process of:

 - **defining the** ``Curves``,